 Ancestry does not share your individual Personal Information (including your Genetic Information) with third-parties except as described in this Privacy Statement or with your additional consent.
 We do not voluntarily share your information with law enforcement.
-Also, as previously explained, we will not share your Genetic Information with insurance companies, employers, or third-party marketers without your express consent.
+Also, we will not share your Genetic Information with insurance companies, employers, or third-party marketers without your express consent.

 The circumstances described below explain when sharing might occur:

 |Those with Whom Your Information May Be Shared / Circumstances in Which Sharing Occurs||Description|